SitanHuang/ledg/README.md

 [Benchmark](benchmark.md)

 The ledg file format is incompatible with other ledger-likes.
-It is though easy to switch back and forth by replacing tabs with spaces, etc There is a built-in print command that can directly be piped into an hledger command.
+It is though easy to switch back and forth by replacing tabs with spaces, etc.
+There is a built-in print command that can directly be piped into an hledger command.
 The program manages the journal for you, and for most of the times one only needs the `modify`, `edit` and `add` commands.